 As the main function of the Parola library is to enable text animations, it is important to understand how these are set up and managed to completion from user code.

 From a user perspective, Parola animation consist of 3 parts – setting up, running and resetting the animation.
 The process is not complex and is illustrated in the numerous library examples.
 This article breaks these down and explains how the Parola class methods apply in each phase.

 The key function of the Parola library is to display text using different animations.
-These are built around a core supporting framework and largely follow the same patterns.
-This article explores how Parola animations are constructed so that advanced users of the library have enough information to be able to write (and contribute!) their own new animations.
+These animations are built around a core supporting framework and largely follow the same patterns.
+This article explores how Parola animations code is constructed so that advanced users of the library have enough information to be able to write (and contribute!) their own new animations.

 I frequently see see novice programmers asking “how to change variable from hex to binary” or similar questions.
 Leaving aside the simple number base conversion, these questions are, frustratingly, usually about not understanding fundamental computing concepts.